aj2075/Azure-WebAPI-AAD-Authentication/README.md

 ## 2.Deploy the Web API to Azure App Service

 ### 2.1.
 Create a Web App in Azure
 Follow the instructions [here](https://docs.microsoft.com/en-us/learn/modules/host-a-web-app-with-azure-app-service/2-create-a-web-app-in-the-azure-portal) to create the Web App.
-I named my Web App "RetailApi3".
+For the purpose of this tutorial, the web app is names as "WebApi3"

 ### 2.2.
 Enable local git and automated deployment for the Web App you created**